ASU Popular Music Summer Camp

 Enrollment options and information

-Each day, students will participate in core classes which include songwriting, music production, engineering, beat-making, and performance, and sit in on a visiting artist presentation.
+Each day, students will participate in core classes which include songwriting, music production, engineering, beatmaking, and performance, and sit in on a visiting artist presentation.
 Students will also have ample opportunity to collaborate, attend faculty office hours, participate in group feedback sessions, and perform their music.
-Lunch and dinner will be provided each day.
+3 meals per day will be included.
+Drop off will take place right before breakfast and pick up will take place riht after dinner.

-In the evenings students will participate in our nighttime programming events, examples of which are a Diamondbacks game, a movie night, a Sun Devil’s Fitness event, karaoke, a museum visit, etc… Campers from Camp Cronkite will join the Popular Music students for the majority of the night time programming.
+In the evenings students will participate in our nighttime programming events, examples of which are a Diamondbacks game, a movie night, a Sun Devil’s Fitness event, karaoke, a museum visit, etc. Campers from Camp Cronkite will join the Popular Music students for the majority of the night time programming.
 Dinner will be provided each day of nighttime programming.
+There will also be time for students to be making music together and practicing.

-Students who opt into our housing will be having the college dorm experience, staying at Taylor Place on the Downtown Campus.
-Campers from Camp Cronkite will also be housed in Taylor Place during the camp but won’t be roomed with Popular Music students.
+Students will be having the college dorm experience, staying at Gordon Commons on the Downtown Campus.
+Campers from Camp Cronkite will also be housed in Gordon Commons during the camp but won’t be roomed with Popular Music students.
 Students who elect to be housed for the duration of camp will be provided with breakfast, lunch and dinner each day of camp.

 Throughout the experience we will have dedicated camp counselors with the participants, day and night.
 The address of Taylor Place is 120 E. Taylor St. Each camper will share their room with another camper.
 For those who elect to be housed on campus, you need to bring

-- A bath towel, your clothing and any personal items you might need, such as hair dryers, hair styling tools and irons are not supplied
+• bath towel, your clothing and any personal items you might need, such as hair dryers, hair styling tools and irons are not supplied.

 Camp staff and counselors may not administer medication.
 Campers who bring medication must adhere to University Housing Policies concerning medication use.